m0ru/bak/02a_state_of_the_art.md

 the differential / cumulative change-set to the actual DOM in one go.
 This means a performance gain where multiple operations are applied to the same node or multiple nodes at the same time as React makes sure that the slow reflow and rerendering only happens once.
 From a development side of things, this diff'ing-process means, that there's no need to manage DOM-state-changes and intermediate states; the template-code in the components can be written, as if they were rendered completely new every cycle, i.e. only a direct mapping from data to desired HTML needs to be provided and React handles the changes to get there.

-As a notable difference to Angular, React's data-flow is unidirectional, meaning a component can read the data it gets via it's HTML-tag-properties, but it can't modify them.
-This is a useful guarantee, to avoid bugs like when you use a component, don't know it modifies it's parameter variables (intentionally or as a bug) and thus influences your unsuspecting parent component as a side-effect.
+As a notable difference to Angular, React's data-flow is unidirectional, meaning a component can read the data it gets via its HTML-tag-properties, but it can't modify them.
+This is a useful guarantee, to avoid bugs like when you use a component, don't know it modifies its parameter variables (intentionally or as a bug) and thus influences your unsuspecting parent component as a side-effect.
 Intended child-to-parent communication can be done explicitly via events published by the child (or via callback functions).

 <!--
 class Square extends React.Component {